strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 ### Previously on Building an Online Game With LoopBack 4

 In the previous episode, we have created a foundation for our project.
-Now we have some basic APIs to create, edit, and delete character.
+Now we have some basic APIs to create, edit, and delete a character.

 Here is the previous episode:
 * [Part 1: Building a Simple LoopBack Project With MongoDB](https://strongloop.com/strongblog/building-online-game-with-loopback-4-pt1/)